spiral/docs/framework/contributing.md

 ## Requiments
 * PSR-1, PSR-2, PSR-4, line width 100
-* Every method or class MUST have doc comment describing it's functionality/purpose
+* Every method or class MUST have doc comment describing it's functionality/purpose return value and parameters
-* No design violations
+* No design violations (i love crazy ideas, but consult first :))
 * Test coverage of new functionality

 ## Help Needed In